 The moral of this fairy tale is that love at second sight might not get all the press, but it works just the same.”

-I asked Ellen to tell me a little more about her special day:
+I asked Megan to tell me more about her wedding style and overall vision:

 Tell us about your flowers, your gown, your favors, your cake, etc.

 The flowers were various white flowers with dusty blue hydrangeas and some greenery.
 They were arranged by Brenda's Bloomers who did an amazing job!
 I loved the bouquets and what she did with the fireplace at the reading room.
 My dress was Sottero and Midgley from Elegance by Roya in Alexandria, VA where we live.
 It was organza fabric with beaded straps, belt, and buttons down the back.
 I'd also like to shout out Megan VanDevanter and her team who did hair and make up for the women in the wedding.
 I think they did a great job!
 We didn't really do favors, although my mom put out flip flops for anyone whose feet got tired dancing in their dress shoes that were very popular.
 The cake was from Beach Pea Bakery in Kittery.
 There were tiers of lemon cake with Chambord whipped cream and raspberries with vanilla butter cream and tiers of chocolate cake with chocolate mousse, Chambord whipped cream, and vanilla butter cream.

 Florist: Brenda's Bloomers